 Educational Functioning Level (EFL): A set of skills and competencies that learners at that level can accomplish in the areas of reading, writing, numeracy, speaking, listening, and functional and workplace areas.
-There are four levels for ABE, two for ASE, and six levels for ELA.
+There are six levels for ABE, and six levels for ESL.
 To determine a learner's appropriate Entry and Update EFL, programs administer a standardized assessment.

-Educational Gain: Learner completes or advances one or more EFLs from the starting level measured on entry into the adult education program.
+Educational Functioning Level Gain: Learner completes or advances one or more EFLs from the lowest assessment score level measured on entry into the adult education program.

-Grade Level Equivalent (GLE): The estimated grade level that corresponds to a given score.
-Assessments that report performance in terms of GLEs provide a year and month score for each individual - 6.2 would be sixth grade, second month.
+Grade Level Equivalent (GLE): The grade level that corresponds to a given score.
+Assessments that report performance in terms of GLEs provide a year and month score for each individual - 6.2 would be equivalent to sixth grade, second month.